huggingface/optimum-onnx/README.md

 #### Inference

-Once the model is exported to the ONNX format, we provide Python classes enabling you to run the exported ONNX model in a seemless manner using [ONNX Runtime](https://onnxruntime.ai/) in the backend:
+Once the model is exported to the ONNX format, we provide Python classes enabling you to run the exported ONNX model in a seamless manner using [ONNX Runtime](https://onnxruntime.ai/) in the backend:

 ```diff